 In legal terms, nowhere.

-The providers do not legally own your KiwiSaver investments so your KiwiSaver investment cannot be used to cover their debt in the event of bankruptcy.
+The providers do not legally own your KiwiSaver investment so your KiwiSaver investment cannot be used to cover their debt in the event of bankruptcy.
 The providers simply manage your money, they do not own your assets.

 The asset is legally owned by the trustee so in the unlikely event of a KiwiSaver provider going bankrupt, your trustee would simply appoint a new KiwiSaver fund manager of your choosing.